minkphp/docs/at-a-glance.rst

 type of browsers has one big disadvantage, they have no JS/AJAX support.
 So, you can't test your rich GUI web applications with headless browsers.

 Second browser emulators type are browser controllers.
-Those emulators aims to control the real browser.
+Those emulators aim to control the real browser.
 That's right, a program to control another program.
 Browser controllers simulate user interactions on browser and are able to retrieve actual information from current browser page. `Selenium`_ and `Sahi`_